 Make sure that Microsoft Azure App Service is selected and select Publish.

-This opens the Create App Service dialog, which helps you create all the necessary Azure resources to run the ASP.NET web app in Azure.
+This opens the Create App Service dialog, which helps you create all the necessary Azure resources to run the ASP.NET Core web app in Azure.

 Sign in to Azure

 In the Create App Service dialog, select Add an account, and sign in to your Azure subscription.
 If you're already signed in, select the account containing the desired subscription from the dropdown.

 If you're already signed in, don't select Create yet.